UniversalDevicesInc/udi_python_interface/API.md

 isConnected(), which tells you if this NodeServer and Polyglot are connected via MQTT.

 addNode(node), Adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
+Notes:
+1. Only Node class common information is stored in the database, not your custom class.
+2. When the interface gets the node information from the Polyglot DB, it creates a generic node and adds it to the node list.
+This way there is a list of nodes available in the onConfig handler.
+However, you should still call addNode() for each node to replace the generic node object with your custom node class object.

 getConfig(), Returns a copy of the last config received.

 getNodes(), Returns your list of nodes.
-This is not just an array of nodes returned by Polyglot.
-This is a list of nodes with your classes applied to them.
+The interface will attempt to wrap the list of nodes from Polyglot with your custom classes.
+But this can fail if your custom class needs additional parameters when creating the class object.
+Your node server should call addNode() to make sure the objects on this list are your custom class objects.

 getNode(address), Returns a single node.